Getting informed consent for user research

 - remind the participant that their participation is voluntary and they can stop or take a break at any time

-- remind them about the different ways you are recording the session, and about anyone observing or listening in
+- remind them about the different ways we are recording the session, and about anyone observing or listening in

 - ask them to confirm their consent for the recording

-As the session continues, actively make sure you have the participant’s consent.
-For example, check in with the participant if they look concerned about an activity, or if you’re on a visit and want to take a photo in a new area.
+As the session continues, we actively make sure we have the participant’s consent.
+For example, by checking with the participant if they are concerned about an activity, or if asking for permission when we’re on a visit and want to take a photo in a new area.

-As a researcher, you can also pause to take a break, or finish a session if you are uncomfortable.
+As a researcher, we can also pause to take a break, or finish a session if we are uncomfortable.

 Keeping a record of informed consent #

-For email and similar responses, keep a copy of the research information and consent sheet you used, along with a copy of each participant’s reply, in the folder with the research data you collect.
+For email and similar responses, we keep a copy of the research information and consent sheet we used, along with a copy of each participant’s reply, in the folder with the research data we collect.

-For paper consent forms, scan or photograph the signed consent form and keep the image file.
-Avoid using your own phone or other personal device for this.
+For paper consent forms, we scan or photograph the signed consent form, and dispose of the paper (shredding if possible, or tearing up if not).
+We avoid using our own phone or other personal device for this.

-Make sure the research data and associated consent records have the same participant identifier.
-Do not include participant names or other personal identifiers in the document names.
+We make sure the research data we collect and the associated consent records have the same participant identifier.
+And we do not include participant names or other personally identifiable information in the document names.